drossDS/Ames_Iowa_Home_Price_Estimator/README.md

 # 3 - Model Performance

-The model met the overall requirement that the average sale price error (in either direction) be within $30k.
+The final model met the overall requirement that the average sale price error (in either direction) be within $30k.
 The mean absolute error values in the table below are far below that limit.
 Overall, the vast majority of the home prices were predicted to be within \\$30k of the true sale price with 83.8% achieving this metric.

 The R-Squared values below indicate two things:
 * Almost 90% of the variabilty in sale price is accounted for by this model with the features selected